vpakarinen/langforge/README.md

 - **Automatic Language Detection:** Intelligently detects the source language of the input text
 - **Context Awareness:** Understands and maintains the context of the source material

+## Future Updates
+- Check that the translations are correct
+- Support multiple source languages

 ## Technology Stack
 - SQL Alchemy
 - Typescript